Termplexed/deblog/README.md

 ```vim
 for c in g:Deblog2.boot() | exe c | endfor
 ```

+***NB!
+Due to scopes this has to be done in the file you want to access/log local script variables.
+This is a big limitation.*** Globals, strings etc. can be logged form anywhere.

 This adds [the following commands](https://github.com/Termplexed/deblog/blob/d63b8fb85ef3b73823c6705d5e002287421cef90/plugin/deblog.vim#L541) that can be used in script for easier and cleaner logging: